Men’s basketball drops close game late

 “New Mexico State is the best offensive rebounding team in our league,” Pope said, “and they showed why tonight and we just didn’t have an answer.”

-Down three points with 11 seconds to play, UVU was unable to inbound the ball, effectively ending the game.
+NMSU finally took the lead for the first time since the first half with 6:25 remaining in the game.
+Both teams exchanged baskets until the Aggies completed an and-one play and then took the lead for good with just over a minute left.
+Down three points with 11 seconds to play, UVU was unable to inbound the ball, effectively ending any chance to tie or take the lead.

 “I felt like our execution down the stretch was extremely poor and at the end of the day it cost us the game,” Pope said.
 “Against a team that has the second longest winning streak in the country you need to make some positive plays down the stretch and we just couldn’t do it tonight.”